About Our Patient Care Units & Departments

 * Nicklaus Children's Hospital is not a direct air carrier.
 Aircraft, both helicopter and fixed wing, are operated pursuant to contract with Nicklaus Children's Hospital, by companies which are FAA certificated.

-The Department of Radiology at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is an exclusive pediatric radiology facility.
+The Department of Radiology at Nicklaus Children's Hospital is an exclusive pediatric radiology facility.
 We have been imaging children since 1950; constantly providing state-of-the art equipment and staff that is trained and dedicated to the care of infants and children.
 The department is staffed by highly trained specialists, including Radiologists, Radiology Nurses, Techs and support staff.
 These experts work together with clinical sub-specialists and attending physicians to support the care of children.

 The department's commitment to excellence has led to its establishment as a regional leader for pediatric radiology, serving children throughout Florida as well as the Caribbean, Central America and South America.